Trade Finance Solutions

 What are Letters Of Credit?

-A letter of credit outlines the specific terms to be fulfilled before payment will be made in a trading relationship.
-The letter provides a guarantee from a financial provider that, once the stipulated terms are met, payment will be made.
+Letters of credit outline the specific terms to be fulfilled before payment will be made in a trading relationship.
+The letter provides a guarantee from a financial provider that, once the required terms are met, payment will be made.

-This guarantee keeps the wheels of international trade moving by reassuring a supplier that they will receive payment for their goods, with the reliance on the trustworthiness of the finance provider rather than a potentially fledgeling company.
+This guarantee keeps the international trade wheels moving by reassuring a supplier that they will receive payment for their goods, with the reliance on the finance provider being trustworthy rather than a potentially fledgeling company.

 Who are Letters Of Credit suitable for?

-Thanks to the reliance on the trustworthiness of the lender, this type of finance are suitable for younger companies establishing themselves in the world of international trading.
+This type of finance is suitable for younger companies establishing themselves in the world of international trading thanks to the reliance on the trustworthiness of the lender.
 Businesses trading internationally or in the UK are eligible to benefit from this type of finance, although more traditionally we see it used in cross-border import/export situations.